A simple Capture One Pro workflow

 - If the image requires editing, I use this process in C1:

-- Exposure tab > Exposure Tool > Click A.
+- Exposure tab > Exposure Tool > Click the magic wand icon.

-- Exposure tab > High Dynamic Range Tool > Click A.
+- Exposure tab > High Dynamic Range Tool > Click the magic wand icon.

-- Exposure tab > Levels tool > Click A (I sometimes find the images too high contrast so I back down the black point or move the mid point a tiny amount; this is especially required when the image has moody lighting or a hazy landscape).
+- Exposure tab > Levels tool > Click the magic want icon (I sometimes find the magic wand makes the images too high contrast so I back down the black point or move the mid point a tiny amount; this is especially required when the image has moody lighting or a hazy landscape).

 That’s it!
 That gets me to 90% of the final image, and often 100% of the final image.
-If required, I’ll do some local adjustments (similar to layers in Photoshop).
+If required, I’ll use the awesome layers capability in Capture One to make further localized adjustments.

-You can actually automate steps 2-4 using Command-L or Control-L if you’re using a mac or pc, but I prefer to see the effect each step has on the image.
-For example, in step 3, I find the shadow recovery a bit too much and often back it down a bit to keep more contrast.
+You can actually automate steps 2-4 using Command-L or Control-L if you’re using a Mac or PC respectively, but I prefer to see the effect each step has on the image.
+For example, in step 3, I find the shadow recovery a bit too much and often back it down to keep more contrast.